Barcelona Museum of Contemporary Art

 The Barcelona Museum of Contemporary Art (Museu d'Art Contemporani de Barcelona, /ca/, MACBA, /ca/) is a contemporary art museum situated in the Plaça dels Àngels, in El Raval neighborhood, Ciutat Vella district, in Barcelona, Catalonia, Spain.
 The museum opened to the public on 28 November 1995.

-Its current director is Elvira Dyangani Ose, while previous directors include Daniel Giralt-Miracle (1988–1994), Miquel Molins Nubiola (1995–1998), Manuel Borja-Villel (1998–2007), Bartomeu Marí (2008-2015), and Ferran Barenblit (2015-2021).
+Its current director is Valentín Roma, while previous directors include Daniel Giralt-Miracle (1988–1994), Miquel Molins Nubiola (1995–1998), Manuel Borja-Villel (1998–2007), Bartomeu Marí (2008-2015), Ferran Barenblit (2015-2021), and Elvira Dyangani Ose (2021-2026).

 History

 In 1959, art critic Alexandre Cirici Pellicer formed a group of contemporary artists showing work in a series of twenty-three exhibitions with the hopes of beginning a collection for a new contemporary art museum in Barcelona.
 It was not until 1986 that the City Council of Barcelona recommended the American architect Richard Meier & Partners (1987–1995) to design the museum.
 Art critics Francesc Miralles and Rosa Queralt were hired to write the museum’s mission statement.
 In 1987, the MACBA Foundation was created.
 In the following year the MACBA Foundation, in conjunction with the Generalitat de Catalunya and the City Council, founded the MACBA Consortium in order further the process of the museum.
 The Consortium commissioned Meier later that year to build the museum.
 This was a controversial issue considering that the museum had no collection at the time of construction.
 The museum opened to the public in 1995, well after the 1992 Summer Olympics for which it was planned.

 In 2014, the museum acquired an additional venue for its programming, comprising a converted 15th-century chapel and two large halls, a total of about 21,500 square feet, as well as the central Plaça dels Angels square.
 While MACBA has long used the chapel for performances and site-specific installations, this time the city lent the entire historic cluster to the institution for an unspecified term.